 Consumption of phosphorus according to age

-Phosphorus is very essential minerals for the proper functioning of your body that is the reason why the question arises how much phosphorus you should consume in a day?
+Phosphorus is a very essential mineral for the proper functioning of your body that is the reason why the question arises how much phosphorus you should consume in a day?
 Consumption of phosphorus depends upon your health condition and your age.
 Let us segregate the phosphorus intake according to age:-

 - For infants from 0 to 6 months – 100 mg of phosphorus